masitamohamad/ETL-Project-US-Stock-Prices/README.md

 ---
 ### Step 3: **Load**

-</em>Write the data into a SQL database for storage</em>
+</em>Write the data into a SQL database for storage using SQLAlchemy</em>
-SQLAlchemy
 * Created combined symbol/year column to use as primary key for each table

 ```python